Sister Parish: El Salvador

 Parishioner Lead: Margie Legowski

 In November 1989 six Jesuits and two women were killed by El Salvadoran military at the University of Central America.
 Following their martyrdom, Fr.
 Jim Maier, S.J. launched a partnership with Maria Madre de los Pobres in San Salvador, a poor barrio parish of San Salvador.
 Fr.
 Maier led groups of parishioners to El Salvador on more than one occasion.
-In 2020 this twinning partnership celebrates 30 years.
+In 2020 this twinning partnership celebrated 30 years.

 The Maria Madre committee continues to raise awareness of the gang violence and extreme poverty facing those in our sister parish in El Salvador and to help people connect them to the need for migration and asylum.